kalleriakronos24/tripgo-server/README.md

 if you encounter issues when u run the command "docker compose up" containing texts "go.sum", try running "go mod tidy" in your project directory and try run "docker compose up" once again

 please check the postman.json file and refer to the respective api and head over to the documentation each tab of it for the details

+Notes:

+Standard validation for data values in this project are:

+- E16.4 Phone Number formatting
+- ISO 8601 for Date formatting
+- UUID v4 formatting for any tables ID